alfio-event/alf.io/website/content/en/docs/Getting started/Deployment/openshift.md

 ---
-title: "Openshift"
+title: "OpenShift"
-linkTitle: "Openshift"
+linkTitle: "OpenShift"
 weight: 5
 description: >
-  How to deploy alf.io on Openshift
+  How to deploy alf.io on OpenShift
 ---

 {{% pageinfo %}}